Health

 Industrial Hygiene at Refineries and Other Production Sites

-At ENEOS, these activities include the implementation of measures against exposure to chemical substances and noise.
+At ENEOS, industrial hygiene activities include the implementation of measures against exposure to chemical substances and noise.
 In addition, the labor unions confirm our efforts to provide and maintain the equipment needed to ensure the health and safety of labor union members.

 Measures Against Exposure to Chemical Substances